Tuition and Fees

 GPA calculation: includes grades of A, B, C, D, F, and pluses and minuses associated with a letter grade.

-Warning Status: A status under which a student shall continue to retain her or his financial aid eligibility for one semester despite a determination that she or he has not met the college’s grade point average standard, completion percentage standard or both.
+Warning Status: A status under which a student shall continue to retain their financial aid eligibility for one semester despite a determination that the student has not met the college’s grade point average standard, completion percentage standard, or both.